Mir Amanullah Notezai

-Mir Amanullah Notezai is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan, from 2002 to May 2018.
+Mir Amanullah Notezai is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan from 2002 to May 2018.

 Early life and education

 He was born on 30 September 1970 in Chagai District.

 He has a degree in Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of Balochistan as an independent candidate from Constituency PB-39 Chaghi in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan as an independent candidate from Constituency PB-39 Chaghi in the 2002 Pakistani general election.
 He received 5,975 votes and defeated a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was re-elected to the Provincial Assembly of Balochistan as a candidate of PML-Q from Constituency PB-39 Chaghi in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of Balochistan as a candidate of PML-Q from Constituency PB-39 Chaghi in the 2008 Pakistani general election.
 He received 11,683 votes and defeated a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of Balochistan as a candidate of PML-Q from Constituency PB-39 Chaghi in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Balochistan as a candidate of PML-Q from Constituency PB-39 Chaghi in the 2013 Pakistani general election.
 He received 13,376 votes and defeated a candidate of PPP.